grafana/metrictank/docs/cloud/faq.md

 * the platform is optimized for append-only workloads.
 While historical data can be imported, we generally don't support out of order writes.
 * timeseries can change resolution (interval) over time, they will be merged automatically.

+### My query results have a lower resolution than expected

+In our Hosted Metrics platform we limit how many data points a single query may process.
+By default, if a query involves 1M to 20M data points, then the query engine uses lower resolution aggregates to keep the number of data points to be processed below 1M.
+If the query involves more than 20M data points it gets rejected.

+Example:

+A Hosted Metrics instance uses the storage-schema `1s:8d,30m:2y`, then a user queries for `sumSeries(<metric name pattern>)` with a time range of `24h`.
+A metric with `1s` resolution has `86400` data points in a `24h` period, so if `<metric name pattern>` matches `12` or more metrics then the query engine will choose to use the lower resolution aggregates with `30min` resolution because `12*86400=1036800`.

+To avoid that the query engine uses low resolution aggregates due to this limitation, we recommend creating an aggregator in carbon-relay-ng to generate pre-aggregated series.
+This is [documented here](https://github.com/grafana/carbon-relay-ng/blob/master/docs/aggregation.md)

 ## Do I have to use hosted grafana or exclusively the hosted platform?

 No, the hosted platform is a datasource that you can use however you like.
 E.g. in combination with other datasources, and queried from any Grafana instance or other client.